Comfort Long Term Care

 Picture

-(c)2019-2020 Comfort Assurance Group, LLC
+(c)2019-2024 Comfort Assurance Group, LLC

 Comfort Long Term Care is an independent insurance brokerage agency specializing exclusively in LTC insurance.
-Agency owner, Bill Comfort, is celebrating 30-years of experience in 2021!
+Agency owner, Bill Comfort, The LTCpro® is a LTC specialist celebrating 30+ years of experience since 1991!
 We are based in the Raleigh, Durham, Chapel Hill, North Carolina Triangle region, but we serve clients throughout NC and across the country.
 We also have an office in St. Louis, Missouri.
-Click here to learn more about us!

 Picture